Sonos Arc review

 Verdict

 That slight lack of directness to music and modest, though well-controlled, bass are our only criticisms of the Arc.
-It really is a stunning performer, delivering one of the most immersive Dolby Atmos experiences we’ve heard from a soundbar.
-Only the Sennheiser Ambeo Soundbar and Sony HT-A7000 and while the former is much more expensive, the latter is edging ever closer to the price of the Sonos.
+It is a stunning performer, delivering one of the most immersive Dolby Atmos experiences we’ve heard from a soundbar.
+And while the Sony HT-A7000 would perhaps pip it for pure performance, it's now noticeably more expensive than the Arc.

 The Arc is more than a soundbar, too.
 It’s also an app- or voice-controlled wireless speaker with access to practically every music streaming service, and it can be combined with other Sonos speakers in order to create a more complete surround sound arrangement or a multi-room system.